CDCgov/phdi-azure/docs/execution-guide.md

 |||M^Married||4880776||||N^NOT HISPANIC OR LATINO^HL70189||N||US^United States of America^ISO3166_1||||N|||20080110015014+0315|||||||
 ```

 If you would like, feel free to confirm that this is the case by inspecting the file directly in the text editor of your choice.
-To run this message through the ingestion pipeline follow the steps below.
+Below are steps on how to run a VXU message through the pipeline.

 ### Access your Azure account
 > Tip: If this is your first time running data through the pipeline, we recommend having this guide and the Azure portal open side-by-side.